 - Aim to slowly increase the number of seconds you hold the contraction to 10 seconds over the coming weeks.

-- If your muscle gets tired and ‘flickers’ or you cannot hold the contraction strongly, reduce the length of squeeze and number of times you repeat the exercise to a level you can manage.
+- If your muscles gets tired and ‘flicker’ or you cannot hold the contraction strongly, reduce the length of squeeze and number of times you repeat the exercise to a level you can manage.
 Build this up slowly.

 - Do the whole exercise routine 2 to 3 times a day.